Breast massage benefits for healthy breastfeeding

 As the name would suggest, breast massage is a simple technique to provide relief during breastfeeding.
 Katie explains that breast massage improves blood flow, which is essential for supporting tissue health across our entire body (not just our breasts).

 Through our hands and the use of massage balls (like our very own Lactamo), breast massage uses gentle movement and compression of the breast tissue, designed to encourage our body’s natural fluid dynamics and boost circulation.

-How can breast massage support breastfeeding mamas?
+How can breast massage benefit breastfeeding mamas?